 Megan Bennett Irby

-Megan Bennett Irby, PhD, is an Assistant Professor in the Department of Health and Exercise Science at Wake Forest University where she teaches Epidemiology (HES 360) and brings an intentional focus to the study of public health and the roots of health inequity.
+Megan Bennett Irby, PhD, is an Assistant Professor in the Department of Health and Exercise Science at Wake Forest University where she teaches Epidemiology (HES 360) and brings an intentional focus to the study of public health and the history of public health policy in the United States.
 Dr. Irby has a broad academic background spanning multiple areas of public health.
 She holds a BS degree in Health & Exercise Science from Wake Forest University; MS degree in Exercise Physiology from UNC-Greensboro; MS degree in Clinical Population & Translational Science from Wake Forest University; PhD in Human Development & Family Studies from UNC-Greensboro, and completed her post-doctoral training in Community-Engaged Research at Wake Forest School of Medicine.

-In her former role with Wake Forest School of Medicine, where she conducted research for more than 15 years, Dr. Irby developed and implemented behavioral interventions informed by the lived experiences of patients, particularly related to the management of chronic pain, reducing barriers that hinder access to culturally appropriate care, and improving quality of life among groups experiencing chronic health conditions.
-Inherent to her work in and outside of the classroom is a dedication to advancing health equity and dismantling sources of systemic oppression by exploring biopsychosocial factors influencing the wellbeing of diverse populations, intervening on social and structural drivers of health that perpetuate disparities, and elevating the voices of historically and traditionally marginalized communities through authentic community engagement.
+In her former role with Wake Forest School of Medicine, where she conducted research for more than 15 years, Dr. Irby developed and implemented behavioral interventions informed by the lived experiences of patients, particularly related to the management of chronic pain, reducing barriers that hinder access to care, and improving quality of life among groups experiencing chronic health conditions.
+Inherent to her work in and outside of the classroom is a dedication to supporting health and quality of life by exploring biopsychosocial factors influencing the wellbeing of various populations, intervening on drivers of poor health, and supporting community health through authentic engagement.

 Teaching